 Dependent or child annotations will only be moved along with the parent annotation unit if it is clear from the tier names to which tier they should be moved. (from tx@A to tx@B for example).
 If this is not clear, the dependent annotations might be lost.
 A safer way to move annotations is to use the copy and paste annotation groups.
-See Section 5.13.4
+See Section 2.15.4

-5.8.14.
+2.9.14.
 Changing the case of Annotations

-To change the letter case of all annotation on a tier, click Tier > Change Case of Annotations....
-Then select the tier you wish to change, choose the letter case the annotation should get and click OK.
-If you select Lower-case, you are able to specify that each annotation should begin with a capital.
+To change the case of letters of all annotation on a tier, click Tier > Change Case of Annotations....
+Then select the tier(s) you wish to change, choose the case the annotations should be converted to and click OK.
+When changing the text to Upper-case it is possible to change only the first character (initial capital).
+Similarly when changing to Lower-case, it is possible to specify that each annotation should begin with a capital.

-5.8.15.
+2.9.15.
 Deleting annotation values